The Best Drinks To Pair With Pumpkin Pie

 The best wine with pumpkin pie, according to a sommelier

 Not into spirits?
 Wine always has a seat at the dessert table.
 But what is the best wine with pumpkin pie?
 “The general rule with desserts is the wine should always be sweeter than the dessert,” Conner Taylor, sommelier and founder of Sommify Games, tells Romper.
 “If you serve a wine that is drier than the dessert, the wine can taste bitter.
 Sugar in food will heighten acidity in wine and can make it seem sharp.”

 “I love Port with dessert,” Taylor says.
-“I think a good blonde Port or Moscatel port would do quite nicely with the flavors of pumpkin pie!
+“I think a good blonde Port or Moscatel port would do quite nicely with the flavors of pumpkin pie.
 My recommendation is Quinta do Portal Moscatel Port from the Douro.”
 He adds that if you’re looking for a more traditional port, the “Quinta do Crasto LBV Port is fantastic.”

 And if all this sounds like too much work and you just want to eat some pie with a chaser of Fireball whiskey, go right ahead.
 Like Klus said, whatever you’re drinking with your pumpkin pie, there’s only one rule: Have fun with it.

 This article was originally published on